Excel VBA VarType Function

 Things to Remember

 This has been a guide to VBA VarType.
-Here we learn how to find the variable data type or the kind of data assigned to the variable using excel vba VarType function with examples.
+Here we learn how to find the variable data type or the kind of data assigned to the variable using the excel VBA VarType function with examples.
 You can learn more from the following VBA articles –